 Larry Berezin, chief operating officer of New York Parking Ticket LLC, believes city parking spots are scarcer than ever and tickets are up this time of year because of all the tourists in town for winter break.

 “Visitors to my website have increased significantly over the last three weeks,” said Berezin, a lawyer whose company offers advice on fighting such summonses…”

 Read more: Full article

-Larry was asked to speak by a NYC Councilman about new street cleaning bill
+Larry was asked to speak by an NYC Councilman about new street cleaning bill

-Larry was interviewed about those horrible ASP gunky stickers
+Larry was interviewed by the Wall Street Journal about those horrible ASP gunky stickers

 Larry Berezin (that’s me, Mom), who runs a business that helps firms fight parking tickets and has a blog chronicling parking issues, said he gets a lot of calls from people outraged about the stickers.

 “You’re waiting an hour and a half for the sweeper to go by, and if you’re not in the car, they decide they’re going to slap a sticker on you,” he said.
 People resent the stickers more than anything,” he added.
 “It takes days to get it off and you never really get it off.”

 $100 Fine for Writing a Defective Parking Ticket

 While DenDekker’s proposed legislation may be music to the ears of motorists, some experts think it won’t get far.